Startrex/medusa-chess/README.md

 Hope you enjoy Medusa as much as I do.
 Please feel free to join our <a href="https://discord.gg/ZYAj4FJ">Medusa Chess</a> channel on Discord.

+Note: Medusa currently only supports Square Off board, and should work with any UCI chess engine - tested with Leela Chess Zero and Stockfish.

 ## Installation

 Medusa runs in a command-line interface.